-- (1) Women shall be accorded full and equal dignity of the person with men. - (2) The State shall provide the facilities and opportunities necessary to enhance the welfare of women to enable them to realise their full potential and advancement. - (3) The State shall protect women and their rights, taking into account their unique status and natural maternal functions in society. - (4) Women shall have the right to equal treatment with men and that right shall include equal opportunities in political, economic and social activities. - (5) Without prejudice to article 32 of this Constitution, women shall have the right to affirmative action for the purpose of redressing the imbalances created by history, tradition or custom. - (6) Laws, cultures, customs or traditions which are against the dignity, welfare or interest of women or which undermine their status, are prohibited by this Constitution.
+- (1) Women shall be accorded full and equal dignity of the person with men. - (2) The State shall provide the facilities and opportunities necessary to enhance the welfare of women to enable them to realise their full potential and advancement. - (3) The State shall protect women and their rights, taking into account their unique status and natural maternal functions in society. - (4) Women shall have the right to equal treatment with men and that right shall include equal opportunities in political, economic and social activities. - (5) Without prejudice to article 32 of this Constitution, women shall have the right to affirmative action for the purpose of redressing the imbalances created by history, tradition or custom. - (6) [clause (6) repealed by section 12 of Act 11 of 2005]